Twin Perspectives

 An Oxford Day Trip

-We have visited these museums more times than we can remember on our Oxford day trips, but each visit has always contained a new discovery or encounter.
+We have visited these museums more times than we can remember on our day trips to Oxford, but each visit has always contained a new discovery or encounter.

 As it’s a little dark in there (it all adds to the atmosphere) you’re handed a wind-up torch as you enter to help seek out all those hidden curiosities.